kumarsandeep567/Chat-with-PDF-Multimodal-RAG/README.md

 - Summary page generates the summary using NVIDIA model with respect to the selected document
 - Question Answering Interface allows users to interact with the document, returns reports with responses to user question prompts along with images and graphs relevant to prompts

 ### Deployment
-- Containerization of FastAPI and Streamlit applications using Docker.
-Deployment to a public cloud platform using Docker Compose.
-Ensuring public accessibility of the deployed applications.
+- Containerization of FastAPI and Streamlit applications using Docker
+- Deployment to a public cloud platform using Docker Compose
+- Ensuring public accessibility of the deployed applications - Streamlit and FastAPI
+- Providing clear instructions for users to interact with the RAG application and explore its functionalities
 - The FastAPI and Streamlit are containerized using Docker, and orchestrated through docker compose and the Docker images are pushed to Docker Hub.
-For deploying the Docker containers, we use an Amazon Web Services (AWS) EC2 instance within the t3-medium tier, followed by the database being hosted on AWS Relational Database Service (RDS).
+For deploying the Docker containers, we use an Amazon Web Services (AWS) EC2 instance within the t3-medium tier

 ## Data Source